 AWS X-Ray* – tracing service for an end-to-end view of application performance.

-App Mesh lets you configure microservices to connect directly to each other instead of requiring code within the application or using a load balancer.
-When each microservice starts, its proxy connects to App Mesh and receives configuration data about the locations of other microservices in the application.
-You can use controls in App Mesh to route traffic between applications based on microservice versions, request attributes, and availability zones.
+App Mesh lets you configure services to connect directly to each other instead of requiring code within the application or using a load balancer.
+When each service starts, its proxies connect to App Mesh and receives configuration data about the locations of other services in the mesh.
+You can use controls in App Mesh to dynamically update traffic routing between services with no changes to your application code.

-App Mesh works with microservices managed by Amazon ECS, Amazon EKS, and Kubernetes running on EC2.
-You include the provided App Mesh proxy as part of the task or pod definition for each microservice and configure the microservice's application container to communicate directly with the proxy.
-When the microservice starts, the proxy automatically checks in with and is configured by App Mesh.
+App Mesh works with services managed by Amazon ECS, Amazon EKS, AWS Fargate, Kubernetes running on EC2.
+For containerized workloads running on ECS, EKS, Fargate, or Kubernetes, you include the provided App Mesh proxy as part of the task or pod definition for each microservice and configure the services’ application container to communicate directly with the proxy.
+When the service starts, the proxy automatically checks in with and is configured by App Mesh.

 AWS App Mesh is a managed and highly available service.
-App Mesh allows you to manage microservices communications without needing to install or manage infrastructure for communications management.
+App Mesh allows you to manage services communications without needing to install or manage application-level infrastructure for communications management.